Yandex Salario Ingeniero de Software de Producción | RUB 1.73M-RUB 4.33M+ | Levels.fyi

-La compensación de Ingeniero de Software de Producción in Russia en Yandex va desde RUB 1.73M por year para G14 hasta RUB 4.33M por year para G17.
-El paquete de compensación year mediano in Russia totaliza RUB 3.82M.
+La compensación de Ingeniero de Software de Producción in Russia en Yandex varía de RUB 1.73M por year para G14 a RUB 4.33M por year para G17.
+El paquete de compensación mediano year in Russia totaliza RUB 3.82M.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel